 The technology used in this transceiver explains its performances, although we will have to ponder this appreciation from a technical point of view.
-In short the quality Digital Signal Processing (DSP) help you in all modes in discrimining weak signals in extracting them from the noise and interference or enhancing your modulation in tailoring your audio.
+In short the quality Digital Signal Processing (DSP) helps you in all modes in discrimining weak signals, extracting them from the noise and interference or enhancing your modulation in tailoring your audio.

 However the way that the DSP has been designed reduces somewhat its performances.
 Anyway, as wrote Kenwood in its ads, this rig includes a "computer-based human interface that provides effortless operation and even on-line information" with an affordable DSP.
 All that is true.